13 ways to build an email list for your business

 To get your signup form useful for mobile device users, make the sign form as easy and clear to use on a smaller as possible – if a customer has to pinch to screen to make the text smaller or bigger, he won’t complete the signup form.

-Even better would be to include Google/social media login buttons or easy-to-scan QR codes on your newspaper ads!
+Even better would be to include Google/social media login buttons or easy-to-scan QR codes (it’s easy to learn how to make a QR code) on your newspaper ads!

 Most companies, regardless of size and industry use social media as an additional place where they can reach their customers.